EOD Airmen train at Fort Irwin’s National Training Center

 |0

-This work, EOD Airmen train at Fort Irwin’s National Training Center [Image 5 of 5], by Chloe Bonaccorsi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD Airmen train at Fort Irwin’s National Training Center, by Harley Huntington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT